pystiche/papers/docs/source/api/pystiche_papers.johnson_alahi_li_2016.rst

 .. _table-hyperparameters-johnson_alahi_li_2016:

-Furthermore, the original authors provided models together with the used hyperparameters to train the.
+Furthermore, the original authors provided models together with the used hyperparameters to train them.
 Unfortunately, the used hyperparameters not only deviate from the paper, but also from the defaults given in the reference implementation.
 If you specify a ``style`` and ``impl_params is True`` the table below is used to determine